Baiga: Language

 It is believed that the ancestors of the Baigas spoke an Austroasiatic language, however no trace of it is left now.
 Some Baigas (specifically those from the Mandla district) have mentioned "Baigani" as their mother tongue in the past: Baigani is now recognised as a variety of Chhattisgarhi influenced by Gondi.
 Most Baigas speak Hindi, and some of them also know a few local languages such as Gondi and Marathi depending on the region where they live.

 Cuisine

 Baiga cuisine primarily consists of coarse grains, such as kodo millet and kutki, and involves very little flour.
 Another staple food of the baiga is pej, a drink that can be made from ground macca or from the water left from boiling rice.
 They supplement this diet with food from the forest, including many fruits and vegetables.
 They hunt, primarily fish and small mammals.

+Religion and mythology

+The Baiga believe their mythical ancestors were Nanga Baiga, the male ancestor, and Nanga Baigin, the female ancestor.
+They were born from the goddess Dharti Mata, and Nanga Baiga had "great" magic power.

+They helped Bhagavan create the world and serve as its guardians.

 Forced evictions

 Since the 1960s, the Baiga have been the victims of forced evictions at the hands of the Indian authorities.
 These are often carried out in the name of conservation, in an attempt to protect the tiger populations, but have disastrous consequences for the displaced communities.